 Conversion Rights - Under the Company's certificate of incorporation, at any time and from time to time, any holder of Class A Common Stock or Class B Common Stock has the right to convert all or any of the shares of Class A Common Stock or Class B Common Stock, as applicable, held by such holder into shares of Class C Common Stock on a one-to-one basis.
-During the six months ended August 2, 2019, the Company issued 35,673,230 shares of Class C Common Stock to stockholders upon their conversion of the same number of shares of Class A Common Stock into Class C Common Stock in accordance with the Company's certificate of incorporation.
-During the six months ended August 2, 2019, the Company issued 17,650,820 shares of Class C Common Stock to stockholders upon their conversion of the same number of shares of Class B Common Stock into Class C Common Stock in accordance with the Company's certificate of incorporation of the same number of shares of Class B Common Stock into Class C Common Stock in accordance with the Company's certificate of incorporation.
-During the same number of shares of Class B Common Stock into Class C Common Stock in accordance with the Company's certificate of incorporation.
+During the nine months ended November 1, 2019, the Company issued 35,749,396 shares of Class C Common Stock to stockholders upon their conversion of the same number of shares of Class A Common Stock in accordance with the Company's certificate of incorporation.
+During the nine months ended November 1, 2019, the Company issued 17,650,820 shares of Class C Common Stock to stockholders upon their conversion of the same number of shares of Class B Common Stock into Class C Common Stock in accordance with the Company's certificate of incorporation.